3DXTalker: Unifying Identity, Lip Sync, Emotion, and Spatial Dynamics in Expressive 3D Talking Avatars: Introduction

 \section{Introduction}

-Audio-driven 3D talking avatar generations~\cite{volumetricheadavatars,3ddigitalhuman,singhead, instaglearningpersonalized3d} have been extensively applied across various domains.
-By mapping audio signals (speech or singing) to realistic 3D facial movements, these systems provide a natural way to animate avatars without requiring complex 3D capture hardware.
-Early approaches~\cite{faceformer2022, VOCA2019, richard2021meshtalk} largely focused on producing basic lip movements or coarse facial animation, which underperformed against the emerging demand for personalized, natural move and communicative avatars.
-As applications evolve, the field has shifted toward a more comprehensive goal: achieving \textit{expressivity}, where avatars could preserve identity, synchronize lips with speech, express emotions, and exhibit lifelike spatial, shown as Figure~\ref{fig:teaser}.
+Audio-driven 3D talking avatars have been widely applied across various domains~\cite{volumetricheadavatars,3ddigitalhuman,singhead, instaglearningpersonalized3d} by mapping audio signals (speech or song) to realistic 3D facial movements, providing an effective way to animate avatars without complex 3D capture hardware.
+Early approaches~\cite{faceformer2022, VOCA2019, richard2021meshtalk} focused on producing lip movements, which underperformed against the emerging demand for personalized and expressive avatars.
+As applications evolve, this field has shifted toward a more comprehensive goal: achieving greater \textbf{Expressivity}, where avatars could preserve identity, synchronize lip motion with speech, convey emotional expressions, and exhibit pose dynamics, while supporting global semantic control, as illustrated in Figure~\ref{fig:teaser}.